Oregon's Forest Protection Laws and BMPs

 Publications

-• Oregon's Forest Protection Laws: An Illustrated Manual Third Edition.
-Details and illustrations of Oregon’s forest protection requirements as well as available voluntary programs and assistance.
+• Oregon's Forest Protection Laws: An Illustrated Manual Revised Fourth Edition.
+Published in 2024.
+Includes Private Forest Accord updates and other updates to forest practice regulations since 2018.
 Created by the Oregon Forest Resources Institute.

 • Oregon's Forests and Water Discusses forest management and water quality, and highlights related research, regulatory and voluntary programs